Code-Institute-Submissions/Lomasney-Motors/README.md

 - Testimonial Section
 - Contact Section

-#### **_Wireframe mockups_**
+#### **_Wireframe Mock Ups_**
 - [Wireframes](wireframes/wireframes-alldevices.pdf)
 - The final version of this website differs slightly from the wireframes in terms of some styling and layout elements.
-- I decided to included a jumbotron on the landing page instead of including a 'Our Promise' Section as I felt it was more appealing to the user.
+- I decided to use a jumbotron on the landing page instead of including a 'Our Promise' Section as I felt it was more appealing to the user.
 - The services section had initially been designed as an icon with a description of the service underneath.
 This changed to having images displayed side by side and just a caption of the service name underneath each.
 I felt that a visual display of the services was far more compelling to a user than an overload of text explaining each one.
 - The Team section also differs slightly in layout as initially I had the photo to the left of the card text but once I had previewed this while developing the website I decide to change this layout to make the images appears at the top of the card text as it looked more visually appealing.

 ### **_Surface_**

 #### **_Colours_**
 >The colour scheme chosen for this project was based around the existing logo colours used by the company.
 I used a mix of different shades of green and white for the body and backgrounds making sure to keep these colours muted so as not to distract from any content or imagery.
-And I used a yellow colour for the call to action buttons so they would be vibrant and contrast with the green elements and the yellow worked well with the green colours I had already chosen to use .
+And I used a yellow colour for the call to action buttons, so they would be vibrant and contrast with the green elements and the yellow worked well with the green colours I had already chosen to use .

 #### **_Typography_**